Germany 'optimistic' about coronavirus vaccine soon | DW | 13.08.2020

 'Parties' should be avoided

-The health minister also voiced concerns over increasing number of coronavirus infections in Germany.
+The health minister also voiced concerns over increasing numbers of new coronavirus infections in Germany, particularly among young people.

 "As far as intensive care beds are concerned, as far as outpatient care is concerned, as far as the public health service is concerned — for now we can handle it," Spahn said.

-Spahn also said it was important that schools, day-care centers and businesses resume normal operations.
+Spahn also said it was important that schools, day-care centers and businesses resume normal operations, but that "parties, big events such as stadiums full of thousands of spectators," should be avoided.

+The minister said it was important to establish priorities and that people "look after one another every day."

 mvb/rt (dpa, Reuters, AFP)